elastic/elasticsearch-py/docs/index.rst

 location.

-By default we allow ``urllib3`` to open up to 10 connections to each node, if your application calls for more paralelism, use the ``maxsize`` parameter to raise the limit::
+By default we allow ``urllib3`` to open up to 10 connections to each node, if your application calls for more parallelism, use the ``maxsize`` parameter to raise the limit::

     # allow up to 25 connections to each node